 It is not difficult to identify large, well-publicized fires in which the cost of business interruption far exceeds direct property loss.
 One type of fire where this can happen involves a property that offers lodging or workspace and suffers so much damage that the slack capacity of the facility or even the community is not sufficient to absorb the displaced demand.
-An example is a 1980 Nevada hotel fire, where the hotel claimed total direct damage and business interruption costs of \$211 million, while NFPA's best information placed direct damage at \$30-50 million.
+An example is a 1980 Nevada hotel fire, where the hotel claimed total direct damage and business interruption costs of \$211 million, while NFPA's best information placed direct damage at \$30-50 million (in 1980 dollars).

 Sometimes, though, it can be difficult to determine what the true net loss due to business interruption is - what constitutes an "interruption."
 Compare two large high-rise office building fires.
 Fire destroyed four floors of a 62-story high-rise bank building in California in 1988 but also took the entire building out of service for six months - a true business "interruption," because the property reopened after repairs.
-By contrast, a 1991 Pennsylvania high-rise office building fire destroyed more floors in a shorter high-rise office building (38 stories) and the building never reopened.
+By contrast, a 1991 Pennsylvania high-rise office building never reopened.
 The dozens of firms, occupying nearly a million square feet of office space, had to seek new permanent homes, but the real estate community estimated, a year after the fire, that vacancy rates would still be 11-12% after every displaced firm had been absorbed.
 This building represented an estimated 2.5% of office space in its metropolitan area, while the 1980 Nevada hotel fire removed a larger share of hotel rooms from its metropolitan area.
 These are all factors in determining how easily a market can compensate for interruption of capacity from one provider.
 Similar concerns arise for fires in any type of large multi-unit residential or health care occupancy.